vibecode/IconSelector/README.md

 # Supposed behavior:

-* When the icon is missing, clicking it jumps to the next label.
+* When the icon is  empty star, clicking it jumps to the next label.
 * When the icon is present and was clicked within last 2 seconds, clicking it jumps to the next icon.
 * When the icon is present and was not clicked within last 2 seconds, clicking turns off the icon